Mediterranean campaign of 1793–1796: Battles in the Ligurian Sea

 Hotham had spent the winter patrolling from San Fiorenzo, where HMS Berwick was damaged in a gale.
 While Captain Littlejohn was still effecting repairs, Hotham sailed the fleet to Leghorn, leaving Berwick behind with only jury masts.
 When Berwick followed, Littlejohn ran directly into Martin's fleet, which had sailed for an operation in the Gulf of Genoa.
 Littlejohn's crippled ship tried to run from the French but was overrun by Martin's frigates.
-At the ensuing Action of 7 March 1795 Littlejohn was decapitated by cannonfire and Berwick overwhelmed and captured.
+At the ensuing Action of 7 March 1795 Littlejohn was decapitated by cannon fire and Berwick overwhelmed and captured.

 The following day Hotham learned that Martin was at sea and sailed in search.
 On 13 March he caught the French off Cape Noli and as Martin fled back towards Toulon, Hotham's ships attacked the French rearguard in a series of running engagements known as the Battle of Genoa.
 Two French ships were overhauled and defeated with heavy casualties, but three days after the battle the damaged British ship HMS Illustrious was driven ashore in a storm and wrecked.
 Martin withdrew to the Îles d'Hyères, sending his most damaged ships and Berwick back to Toulon for repairs, while Hotham anchored at San Fiorenzo to refit his own fleet.

 Both fleets received reinforcements in the spring, a force under Contre-amiral Jean François Renaudin arriving at Toulon to find the fleet there in a state of mutiny, which was resolved by Représentant Joseph Niou.
 Hotham meanwhile was joined off Menorca by reinforcements under Rear-Admiral Robert Mann.
 British and French scouting frigate squadrons clashed at the action of 24 June 1795, and that month Martin sailed once more.
 Hotham initially declined to pursue, but a detached squadron under Nelson was operating off Cap Corse.
 Nelson led Martin to Hotham and the British fleet chased the French to the Îles d'Hyères, where in the Battle of the Hyères Islands the rearmost French ship was cut off and destroyed.
 Hotham discontinued the action with the French fleeing and vulnerable to the fury of his subordinates, and Martin was able to retire to Fréjus and then Toulon.